JordanSpencerWu/old-website/_posts/blog/2016/2016-04-01-my-nodejs-notes.markdown

   > console.log("Hello World!")
 {% endhighlight %}

 The `node` command is a CLI command that will run the JavaScript runtime in your terminal.
 This allows you to run JavaScript commands in your terminal, this is similar to a JavaScript sandbox.
-Another way to use Node.js is to create a JavaScript file and then run it using the `node <filename>` command.
+Another way to use Node.js is to create a JavaScript file and then run it using the `node <filename>` command line.
 Here is a quick example, first create a file with a extension `.js`.

 {% highlight javascript %}
   // helloWorld.js